-The annual Kimberley Exchange, between Genazzano FCJ College and St Mary’s College in Broome, creates an opportunity for students from both schools, to experience Indigenous and non‐Indigenous life within schools, families and communities very different from their own.
+The Exchange between Genazzano FCJ College and St Mary’s College in Broome, creates an opportunity for students from both schools to experience Indigenous and non‐Indigenous life within schools, families and communities very different from their own.
 Through these experiences friendships are established, resulting in greater understanding and respect.

 Four Year 9 Genazzano students and two staff members spend three weeks in the Kimberley.
 Students will spend some of this time visiting St. Mary’s College, meeting key leaders in the Broome community and learning about the story of the Yaruwu people.
 Students will also visit Bidyadanga and experience life in a coastal community and have the opportunity to travel to other remote communities.

 Later on in the year, four St Mary’s College students will come to Melbourne.
 The St. Mary’s students are hosted by the families of the Genazzano Kimberley Exchange program.
 During their visit to Melbourne, the St. Mary’s students and staff spend time sharing their stories and participating in classroom activities in the ELC area and across the Year 5-12 classes.